Bergen County Bank Tirade Goes Viral: ‘I Am A Scientist. There Is No Corona!’

 “Are you trying to kill me??
 What happens if you have corona?
 Did you just say you’re trying to kill me?
 I wanna know ‘cause we’re on camera.
 Did you just suggest for me to wear your dirty mask?
 Because I think you did.
 Give me your name and your number now.
 You’re done.”

-The Black Friday video had logged more than 1.4 million views since it was shared on Twitter over the weekend by @FirenzeMike, who’d had it shared with him by Eric Seifert (@ItsMrSizzle) of Tenafly.
+The Black Friday video had logged more than 1.4 million views since it was shared on Twitter over the weekend by @FirenzeMike, who called the woman a "maskless Karen."
+The anonymously-recorded video was shared with him by Eric Seifert (@ItsMrSizzle) of Tenafly.

 Seifert also posted a closeup (below) of the woman's reflection in an effort to identify her.
 Anyone who can identify her is asked to contact Daily Voice Senior Content Editor Jerry DeMarco at (201) 943-2794 (phone or text) or at jdemarco@dailyvoice.com.